 - Impartiality and independence

 - Fairness in providing references and giving credit

 - Responsibility for the scientists and researchers of the future

 The Danish Code of Conduct for Research Integrity emphasises honesty, transparency and accountability as the three guiding principles of good scientific practice.

 The standards of good scientific practice are also affected by other values and considerations.
-These include considerations for freedom of research and freedom of expression and consideration for the persons or the object to which the research relates or may impact.
+These include considerations of research freedom and freedom of expression and consideration for the persons or object to which the research relates or may impact.

 Planning and execution of research

-Researchers are responsible for the planning and conduct of their research, including that research is planned and performed in accordance with the standards that apply to the particular area of research.
-For example obtaining necessary permits, preparation of experimental protocols, logs and records.
-Please refer to the Danish Code of Conduct for Research Integrity, p.8 f for more information about this.
+Researchers are responsible for the planning and conduct of their research, and must ensure that the research is planned and performed in accordance with the standards that apply to the particular area of research.
+This includes for example obtaining the necessary permits and compiling experimental protocols, logs and records.
+Please refer to the Danish Code of Conduct for Research Integrity, p.8 f., for more information about this.

-You can read more about the requirements for planning and execution of research in the following articles on Forskerportalen:
+You can read more about the requirements towards the planning and execution of research in the following articles on Forskerportalen:

 - Research that involves personal data